russmckendrick/records/content/albums/a-monstrous-psychedelic-bubble-exploding-in-your-mind-the-wizards-of-oz-8632226/index.md

 ---
 title: "Various Compiled By Amorphous Androgynous - A Monstrous Psychedelic Bubble (Exploding In Your Mind) The Wizards Of Oz"
-album_artist: "Various Compiled By Amorphous Androgynous"
+artist: "Various Compiled By Amorphous Androgynous"
-album_title: "A Monstrous Psychedelic Bubble (Exploding In Your Mind) The Wizards Of Oz"
+album_name: "A Monstrous Psychedelic Bubble (Exploding In Your Mind) The Wizards Of Oz"
 date: 2017-04-22
 release_id: "8632226"
 slug: "a-monstrous-psychedelic-bubble-exploding-in-your-mind-the-wizards-of-oz-8632226"
+hideSummary: true
 cover:
     image: "a-monstrous-psychedelic-bubble-exploding-in-your-mind-the-wizards-of-oz-8632226.jpg"
+    alt: "A Monstrous Psychedelic Bubble (Exploding In Your Mind) The Wizards Of Oz by Various Compiled By Amorphous Androgynous"
+    caption: "A Monstrous Psychedelic Bubble (Exploding In Your Mind) The Wizards Of Oz by Various Compiled By Amorphous Androgynous"
-tags: ["Electronic", "Rock", "Folk, World, & Country"]
+genres: ["Electronic", "Rock", "Folk, World, & Country"]
-hideSummary: true
+styles: ["Psychedelic Rock", "Folk Rock", "Experimental", "Krautrock", "Abstract"]
 ---

 ## Tracklisting